wp-plugins/videowhisper-live-streaming-integration/readme.txt

 == Changelog ==

+= 4.29.19 =
+* Category and tag archive pages also include channels

 = 4.29.17 =
 * Display warning on channel page when channel time is exceeded or channel is offline